Direct connecting to endpoints and exploring data

 - Click Browse File System to open a file browser at the root directory.
 On Windows endpoints the default location is c:\.
 On macOS and Linux endpoints the default location is /.
 Click a row in the results grid and click the folder icon in the process path column to open the file system to the directory that contains the file.

 - Navigate the file system by typing a path, or by clicking directories in the file browser of the breadcrumbs of the path.
 For each file in a directory you can view the size, creation date, modification date, and the permissions for the file.
+Symbolic links are visible while file browsing in a live connection.

 You can inspect and investigate endpoint data after you make a live connection or capture a snapshot.
-Search endpoint data for events using various parameters and operands.
+Search endpoint data for events using various parameters and operators.
 The search section displays all times in the UTC time standard.

 - Open the events grid on a live connection or snapshot.